logicahealth/eHMP/adk/product/production/documentation/adk/using-adk.md

 #### ADK.Messaging.**getChannel(channelName)** ####
 - returns a private channel specific to communications directed towards the _channelName_
-- example case would be to have a channel for a speciifc applet (see code example below)
+- example case would be to have a channel for a specific applet (see code example below)

 ```JavaScript
 var someAppletChannel = ADK.Messaging.getChannel('<AppletID>');